rapidcleanillawarra/rapidtools/src/routes/(protected)/product-information-update/TINYMCE_INTEGRATION.md

 - Editor instances are properly cleaned up on component destroy
 - The editor maintains reactivity with Svelte stores and parent components
 - Content is saved as HTML and should be sanitized on the backend if needed
+- **TinyMCE 8.x Compatibility**: Some plugins may attempt to load additional assets that aren't included in the static build.
+If you encounter similar errors with other plugins, they may need to be removed or configured differently